-Study away courses that are not taught by a Furman faculty member, may be awarded as transfer credit.
-To be eligible for transfer credit, pre-approval must be obtained from the Enrollment Services.
-Courses must be directly equivalent to a Furman offering or otherwise fit into the Furman liberal arts curriculum to receive academic credit.
-Courses must also be obtained at an accredited institution, as determined by the Enrollment Services's office.
+Study away courses that are not taught by a Furman faculty member, including courses on an affiliate or exchange program or a non-Furman program, may be awarded transfer credit.
+To be eligible for transfer credit, pre-approval must be obtained from the Registrar.
+Courses must be directly equivalent to a Furman offering or otherwise fit into the Furman liberal arts curriculum.
+Courses must be obtained at an accredited institution, as determined by the Registrar's office.
+Transfer credit will normally be approved for courses that are from accredited United States universities and colleges.
+Credit for other external study abroad programs will be determined on case-by-case basis.

-To seek pre-approval, students MUST complete a Transfer Course Authorization form once they have been admitted to their study away program.
+To seek pre-approval, students must complete a Transfer Course Authorization form once they have been admitted to their study away program.
 See the Post-Acceptance section in this handbook for instructions on submitting this form.

-An official transcript from the host institution must be directed to the Enrollment Services's office immediately after the course has been completed.
+An official transcript from the host institution must be directed to the Registrar's office immediately after the course has been completed.
 Students are responsible for making this request to the host institution.
 If a passing grade is earned (a grade of C- or better) for the pre-approved course, the credits will be transferred to Furman.
 Transfer credits will appear on the Furman unofficial transcript but the grades will not be calculated into a student's Furman GPA.

 When applicable and with prior approval, transfer courses that are equivalent to a Furman course will carry the same GER credits that the Furman course would carry.
-Students seeking transfer credit towards their major must have their courses pre-approved by the Enrollment Services who will ask for course review and approval from the department chair.
+Students seeking transfer credit towards their major must have their courses pre-approved by the Registrar who will ask for consent from the department chair.